 The number of rats in sewers is growing and increasingly this leads to more of our rodent situations being caused by rats ingressing into the property through the drainage.
 The cause could be something as simple as recent building work having left an uncapped drain.
 Alternatively it can be because a drain system has failed due to age.
-Typically on a job where possible we will always bait a drain to see if there is rodent activity.
+Typically, on a job, where possible, we will always bait a drain to see if there is rodent activity.
 If it is suspected that rats are coming through the drainage system then a drain survey can be undertaken.
 This entails putting a camera up all areas of the drain system to locate any holes or other access points.

 Once the problem has been identified there are different pest control solutions that can be applied.
-Often fitting a non-return valve solves the issue without major drain works being needed.
-The principal here is any rodent pests in the property leave pushing open the non-return valve.
+Often, fitting a non-return valve solves the issue without major drain works being needed.
+The principal here is that any rodent pests in the property leave by pushing open the non-return valve.
 It is fundamentally a one way door so that they cannot then re-enter the property.
 It is important the non-return valve is fitted properly so that it does not get stuck either in the open or closed position.
 It may be a rat has found a fault in the manhole itself along the benching.
 In this instance it is advised to re-point the drain to stop access.

 Although in these situations it is unlikely a rodent will find another way in, we sometimes advise a non-return valve additionally to the works because we do know that rodents will try to gain entry through any way possible.
 Even if generations are killed, the rats scent are left meaning further generations will try and gain entry.
 Another tool we can use is a drain camera - this is very useful as it can go very far along drains right to the end to see if chewing has occurred.